sfg-autonomous-systems/sfg_agent_devcontainer/readme.md

 In order to integrate this dev container into your project follow the steps below:

-1. Add this repository to your project root (the directory you open in VS Code) with
+1. Add this repository to your project root as a submodule (the directory you open in VS Code) with
     ```
-        git clone <url> .devcontainer
+        git submodule add <url> .devcontainer
     ```
 2. Create a top level `compose.yml` file.
 For reference the minimum `compose.yml` file is
     ```yaml